 - Semi-Tax Havens: Refers to areas looking to encourage business growth with very low tax rates.
 Ireland is an example of a semi-tax haven.

-- Conduit Tax Havens: Refers to an area where money made from dealings outside of the particular country can be collected and distributed back to the primary tax haven.
+- Conduit Tax Havens: Refers to an area where money made from dealings outside of the country can be collected and distributed back to the primary tax haven.

 How Do Tax Havens Actually Work?